-How hashtags can help you reach the out-crowd and engage the in-crowd
+How hashtags can help you reach your audience

-To engage the in-crowd by starting a new conversation.
+To engage an audience by starting a new conversation.

-Not all social media sites are created equal
+Not all social media platforms are created equal

 Hashtags are meant for certain platforms, to be used as deemed appropriate on each site.
 None of the rules are fast and hard, but we can look at trends and see that their is an unspoken rule about how many to use.
 Although Instagram shows an average of 9 hashtags performing the best, Facebook posts get the highest engagement using only one hashtag.
 Take time to carve out a strategy for each platform, that is most authentic for that platform.